Amritesh-878/rag-application/README.md

 # RAG Application

-A Retrieval Augmented Generation (RAG) chatbot that allows you to ingest documents (PDF, DOCX, TXT, MD) and ask questions about their content.
+A Retrieval Augmented Generation (RAG) chatbot that enables ingestion of documents (PDF, DOCX, TXT, MD) and ask questions about their content.
 Answers are generated using a Large Language Model (Groq API) and include source citations from your documents.

 ## Features